-11. Following Carnap, a physical theory, providing a description of a certain part of physical reality, U, can be considered as a partially interpreted formal system, (L, S).
-The formal system L is given by the language and the derivation patterns, and the axioms.
-Traditionally, the axioms are divided into the logical axioms (ideally, the first-order predicate calculus with identity), the axioms of some mathematical theories, and, of course, some physical axioms.
+11. A physical theory, providing a description of a certain part of physical reality, symbolically denoted by U, can be considered as a partially interpreted formal system.
+Symbolically I will denote such a theory by (L, S), where L is the formal system in question, and S stands for the semantics of the theory, which we are going to define in the next point.
+The formal system L is meant to include the language of the theory, the derivation patterns, and the axiom system which will be denoted below by Σ_L .
+Traditionally, the axioms are divided into the logical axioms, 2 the axioms of some mathematical theories, and, of course, some physical axioms.